jake-knerr/js-style-guide/README.md

 Appending or prepending parent folder names to a filename can help create a purposeful and unambiguous name.
 Don't blindly add parent folders; only do so when they are necessary to make the file's purpose clear or avoid ambiguity.

 When adding parent folder names, be flexible.
-It is fine to change plural to singular and vice-versa for names.
+It is fine to change plural names to singular names and vice-versa.

-> Why?
-Parent folders provide context for a file.
-It also prevents any ambiguity that may arise from files with similar purposes in different folders.

-> Should I prepend or append folder names?
+> Should I prepend or append parent folder names?
 Do whatever feels more natural.
 Prepending is more consistent with the folder hierarchy but may feel dissonant.

 ```
-/_ avoid - handlers is unclear_/
+/* avoid - handlers is unclear */
 /errors
   /validation
     handlers.js

-/_
+/*
-good - prepending parent folders names make the files purpose clear from
+  good - adding parent folders names make the files purpose clear from the name
-the name alone and prevents ambiguity
+  alone and prevents ambiguity
-_/
+*/
 /errors
   /validation
-    error-validation.js OR validation-error.js
+    validation-error-handlers.js OR handlers-validation-errors.js
 ```

 #### A file's extension is a part of the filename and may provide additional context.